 Open City Fellows will be required to:

-SUBMITTABLE APPLICATION FORM: In this form, we ask you to specify which neighborhoods you are uniquely qualified to cover for Open City;
+SUBMITTABLE APPLICATION FORM: Here, we will ask you to specify which neighborhoods you are uniquely qualified to cover for Open City.

-WRITING SAMPLES: 2 or 3 writing samples that best illustrate the kinds of articles you would like to write for Open City.
+WRITING SAMPLES: Attach two or three writing samples that best illustrate the kinds of articles you would like to write for Open City.
 Samples should not be more than three pages each and must be uploaded to the application form as PDFs or MS Word documents.
 They should be double-spaced, in 12-point font size, and should not include publication information.